 Thanks to better at-home oral care and in-office dental treatments, more people are keeping their teeth throughout their lives.
 Some diseases and conditions can make dental diseases and tooth loss more prevalent.
 However, most of us have a good deal of control over practicing good oral hygiene, so we keep our teeth into our elder years.

 Plaque — a sticky layer of bacterial film that forms on your teeth, gums and dental appliances and can cause gingivitis, an inflammation of the gum tissue, or tooth decay.
-The bacteria in plaque interface with the food we eat to form acids that can cause cavities.
+The germs in plaque interface with the food we eat to form acids that can cause cavities.
 Plaque also leads to periodontal (gum) disease.
 This can become a serious infection which can damage bone and destroy the supporting tissues around your teeth.

 The best defense is to remove plaque before it has a chance to build up and cause problems.
 Tooth brushing removes plaque at and below the gum line and on your tooth surfaces.
 Flossing removes plaque from between your teeth and below the gum line too.
 You also can use other oral care devices to keep your mouth and teeth clean.